jessepinnell/buph/README.md

-# XRSRV - ExeRcise SeRVer
+# XRSRV - eXeRcise SeRVer
 > Workout and physical fitness database and software library

 XRSRV is intended to be a fully open-source back-end database and library for physical fitness routines and workout